10 Best Marketing Books Ever Written

 Picture 1.
 The Psychology of Persuasion

-The book uses lots of examples to explain each principle.
+In addition, the book uses lots of examples to explain each principle.
 It is a must-read for marketers or anyone interested in learning to persuade others.

 - Ratings: Goodreads 4.2/5, Scribd 4.5/5.

-2. All Marketers Are Liars: The Power Of Telling Authentic Stories In A Low – Trust world by Seth Godin
+2. All Marketers Are Liars: The Power Of Telling Authentic Stories In A Low – Trust World by Seth Godin

 It’s one of the best marketing books for newbie digital marketers who need to understand the basics of storytelling, the power of reframing, as well as the process of working with target audiences.